Pradeep18102003/Credit_Card_Fraud_detection/README.md

 - Explore deployment on cloud platforms.

 ## 📧 Contact
-If you have any questions or feedback, feel free to reach out via pradeep18kumar10@gmail.com or linkedin: https://www.linkedin.com/in/pradeep-kumar-bba090320/.
+If you have any questions or feedback, feel free to reach out via email: pradeep18kumar10@gmail.com linkedin: https://www.linkedin.com/in/pradeep-kumar-bba090320/.